 The Ansbach Veterinary Facility assists with taking care of Army pets' needs.
 Services include registration, routine vaccinations and wellness visits, basic sick-call, microchipping, diagnostic laboratory testing (blood work, fecal parasite screening, heartworm tests, and more), X-ray and ultrasound services, and health certificates.
 The clinic will see dogs, cats, and small mammals such as guinea pigs and rabbits.
 According to garrison policy, all pets housed on post must be registered no later than two weeks after arrival.
 The signed, completed registration form must then be returned to the housing office within five business days to confirm registration.

-The Ansbach Veterinary Treatment Facility does NOT see walk-ins except for designated walk-in days, which are announced on the facility's FACEBOOK PAGE.
+The Ansbach Veterinary Treatment Facility does NOT see walk-ins except for designated walk-in days.
 Contact the office beforehand to ensure the facility is open.

 Appointments for personal pets are offered between 8:30 a.m. and 4:00 p.m., Monday through Thursday, and 8:30 a.m. to 12:30 p.m on Friday.
 No walk-ins are available, except for specifically scheduled days, as mentioned above.